 - Present programs, practices, or models that have been effective with, developed by, and/or created for African American students;

 - Specify how the work presented has a positive impact on African American students;

-- Include a panel composed of practitioners (such as teachers, counselors, financial aid and enrollment professionals, or administrators);
+- Include a practitioner or panel composed of practitioners (such as teachers, counselors, financial aid and enrollment professionals, or administrators);

 - Be scheduled for approximately 60 minutes, including 10 minutes for Q&A; and